Capacity and Performance of NEA ePortal

 PUB will continue to strengthen our forecasting and sensing capabilities and implement cost-effective measures to minimise flood risks.
 However, PUB cannot minimise flood risks on its own.
 Building owners must ensure that flood prevention measures in their developments remain effective.
 Contractors must also implement proper flood prevention measures at their worksites.
 We have seen cases of contractors failing to do so, resulting in floods in their locations.

 This brings me to the flash flood incident that occurred on 20 August 2021.
 This flash flood was reported at the junction of Tampines Avenue 10 and Pasir Ris Drive 12 towards TPE entrance at around 8.00 am.
-PUB’s Quick Response Team was immediately deployed to assist drivers and pedestrians, together with SCDF and the Police.
+PUB’s Quick Response Team was immediately deployed to assist drivers and pedestrians, together with SCDF and Police.
 PUB also issued advisories to motorists and members of the public to avoid the area.

 This location is not a flood-prone area and the drainage system is more than adequate to cope with the rainfall intensity experienced on 20 August 2021.
 PUB’s investigations found that the contractor carrying out road widening works along Tampines Avenue 10 had altered the public drainage system there without PUB’s approval.
 As a result, storm water could not discharge effectively into downstream Sungei Api Api.